jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 1.0.1 (XX-XX-2019)
+- Fixed a minor bug with the VectorPolygonToRaster tool.

 Version 1.0.0 (29-09-2019)
 - Added support for reading and writing the BigTIFF format.
 This has resulted in numerous changes throughout the codebase as a result of significant modification of ByteOrderReader and addition